John Sanderson (photographer)

-John Sanderson is an American photographer and artist.
+John Sanderson is an American photographer and artist known for his large format color photographs of the United States of America.
 He photographs both natural and built environments.

 Early life and education

 Sanderson was born in New York City.
 Describing his earliest visual memories as "looking out the window and feeling fascinated by the landscapes going by", much of his work includes landscapes as something independent of their intended use.
 He received a degree in political science and his work is rooted in a cultural geography framework.
 Sanderson was twice awarded a docent scholarship from the Center for Railroad Photography and Art.
 His railroad landscapes were the subject of a solo exhibition at the New York Transit Museum from September 2014–April 2016.
-He has photographed broadly since that time, including seven months in Carbon County, Wyoming in 2017.
+He has photographed broadly since that time, including seven months in Carbon County, Wyoming in 2017 and a commission to photograph the Commonwealth of Kentucky during the spring of 2022.

 Photographs

 Sanderson is best known for his boldly printed color photographs made from large format film.
 While his early work was in black and white, a shift to color printing occurred after he began to photograph exclusively with the large format camera.
-Transitioning to the large format camera enhanced his photographic process on many levels.
+Transitioning to large format film enhanced his photographic process on many levels.
 The subjects in his photographs range from the urban landscapes of New York City to the High Plains of Wyoming.
 Underpinning his work is a passion for architectural design.

 Sanderson's photographs are captured outdoors.
-His early photographs documented the industrial landscapes across his native Northeastern United States.
+His early photographs document the industrial landscapes across his native Northeastern United States.
 Sanderson began to expand his photographic investigation into the broader American landscape in 2009.
 It was during this trip through the American Midwest when he made the pivotal photograph Steel Mill and Houses, Lackawanna, New York.
 Sanderson began photographing the American West in 2015 and returned to Wyoming in 2017 where he spent seven months photographing the Carbon County project.

+In April 2022 the Kentucky Documentary Photographic Project commissioned Sanderson to photograph the state of Kentucky using his 8 x 10 view camera.
+Traveling throughout the state in his vintage 2004 Ford Freestar, Sanderson's trip lasted four and a half weeks and resulted in the Kentucky Commission project.